Dummy (2002 film): Casting

 In May 2000, it was reported by Variety that Adrien Brody and Milla Jovovich had been cast in the film, Brody as the lead character of Steven, and Jovovich as the best friend of Brody's character.
 The following month, in June 2000, it was announced that Illeana Douglas had joined the cast in a supporting role.
 Vera Farmiga, Ron Leibman, Jared Harris and Jessica Walter were also cast in supporting roles.
 Brody (who had no previous experience as a ventriloquist) performed all of the ventriloquism and puppetry live during shooting, doing so without puppeteering stand-ins or voiceover dubbing.
-He was coached prior to and during production by veteran actor-ventriloquist-puppetmaker Alan Semok, who is credited in the film as special consultant and designer/creator of the title character.
+He was coached prior to and during production by veteran actor-ventriloquist-puppet maker Alan Semok, who is credited in the film as special consultant and designer/creator of the title character.

 Filming

 Principal photography took place in New York City, Wayne, New Jersey, and Long Island, New York in July and August 2000.